PyMVPA/PyMVPA/doc/source/references.rst

   DOI: http://dx.doi.org/10.1109/5.726791

+.. _LB10:

+**Legge, D. & Badii, A.** (2010).
+An Application of Pattern Matching for the Adjustment of Quality of Service Metrics.
+The International Conference on Emerging Network Intelligence.

 .. _MHH10:

 **Manelis, A., Hanson, C. & Hanson, S. J.** (2010).
 Implicit memory for object locations depends on reactivation of encoding-related brain regions. *Human Brain Mapping*.